skywarth/annals-of-disco/privacy/issues.md

 ### Goverment owned Certificate Authorities

 Some governments are publishing their own certificate authorities.
 CA (certificate authority) is used in TLS (SSL) and has to be a trusted party.
 Because if not, it can rather easily access/listen/override data passing through.
 MItM attacks are common in this case.
 Some governments known for doing this infamy (Disclamer: this is not government secret, you can easily look em up online.
-This document doesn't reveal any sensitive information.
-Source: https://wiki.mozilla.org/CA:GovernmentCAs and some other).

-- Kazakhstan
-- Turkey (many which incooperate private companies. )
-- Russia (started recently due to the doctrine of close-network)
-- France
-- Spain
-- Netherlands
-- Taiwan
-- China (CNNIC. many)
-- Hong Kong
-- Japan
-- And some more.

-Of course governments don't establish CA just for the sake of accessibility.
-It's mainly two purposes: to keep encryption standarts and data in-house, and to snoofing/sniffing purposes.
-So latter allows for spying on the users of the CA, which is citizens.

 **Keep in mind: CA can intercept, decrypt, re-encrypt, alter communication bi-directionally.
 So it can change what you receive (you think you login to facebook but it ain't the Facebook, just a bogus custom version.
 It's some mirror copy.
 Or change what you send.**